hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 [Elinor Ostrom.
 "Beyond Markets and States: Polycentric Governance of Complex Economic Systems"](https://web.pdx.edu/~nwallace/EHP/OstromPolyGov.pdf)

-> "A core effort is developing a more general theory of individual choice that recognizes the **central role of trust in coping with social dilemmas.**"
+> "A core effort is developing a more general theory of individual choice that recognises the **central role of trust in coping with social dilemmas.**"

 - Trust and reciprocity are core ideas of success in systems.
   Trust is the _most essential element_ to overcoming social dilemmas.